The FreemanGroup Customer Experience Story

-Bill Freeman, a Rosewood Hotel Executive with an extensive operational and training background in Europe and the United States founded FreemanGroup in 1985.
+Bill Freeman, a Rosewood Hotel Executive with an extensive operational, coaching and training background in Europe and the United States founded FreemanGroup in 1985.

 - A practical approach to agreeing bespoke standards of service performance, unique to each property.